neffers/untitled-cryptography-project/doc/permissions.md

-### Permissions
+# Permissions
+This is the system that is used for determining user permission and access levels for the servers.
-#### Authentication Server
+## Authentication Server
+A server that handles the login process, and provides a user with a token that specifies their identity and permissions for the Resource Server
-- Anyone can log in to an account if they provide the proper credentials (nothing)
+- Anyone can log in to an account if they provide the proper credentials (identity)
 - Anyone can add an account to the authentication server if they have a unique identity and provide credentials to use
   - for now it is assumed that your account is already created and valid for any identity
-#### Resource Server
+## Resource Server
-- Anyone can view
+The serve that houses the leaderboards.
+Different users can access different parts of the server and are allowed to modify different things.
+### Public Features
   - A list of users and the user's ID, name, creation date, list of verified entries, and permissions for each leaderboard
   - A list of leaderboards for which all users are granted Read Access
-- For a given leaderboard, a user has some permission level.
+### Permission Levels
   - No Access
     - No resources can be accessed besides those which are publicly readable, all other requests responded to with Access Denied
   - Read Access